syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Digital%20Signature/Retrieve-digital-signature-information-from-PDF/).

 ## Adding multiple signatures to a PDF document

 The following code example illustrates how to add multiple signatures to a PDF document without invalidating the previous signature.